 Just press ‘n’ to cancel the editing and continue the installation.

-After installing Snapd, you must start snapd service as shown below.
+After installing Snapd, enable and start snapd service using commands:

 sudo systemctl start snapd.socket

 If you want your apps to be automatically updated from the store start/enable the snapd.refresh.timer.

 sudo systemctl enable snapd.refresh.timer

 After installing Snapd, reboot once before start using it.

 Snapd is not available in Fedora’s default repositories.
 So, we need to add Copr Repository for snapcore to install it.
 To do so, run the following commands as root user: